ComwrapReply/comwrap-whitelabel-eds/blocks/hero/README.md

 ### Text Content
 - **Text** (required): Rich text content including headings and paragraphs

-### Primary CTA Button
+### Buttons
+Instead of configuring buttons in the hero dialog, you can add Button components as children to the hero block.
+This provides more flexibility:
+- Add any number of buttons
+- Each button can be configured independently with its own style
+- Button component fields:
-- **Primary CTA Link**: URL for the primary button (internal or external)
+  - **Link**: URL for the button (internal or external)
-- **Primary CTA Label**: Text displayed on the primary button
-- **Primary CTA Target**: Choose to open link in same window or new tab
-- **Primary CTA Style**: Choose from button style options:
-  - **Primary**: Solid background with link color
-  - **Secondary**: Outlined button with transparent background
-  - **Tertiary**: Solid white background with colored text
-  - **Text**: Text-only button with underline
+  - **Text**: Button label text

-### Secondary CTA Button (Optional)
-- **Secondary CTA Link**: URL for the secondary button
-- **Secondary CTA Label**: Text displayed on the secondary button
-- **Secondary CTA Target**: Choose to open link in same window or new tab
-- **Secondary CTA Style**: Choose from same style options as primary button
+  - **Title**: Optional title attribute for accessibility
+  - **Type**: Button style (default, primary, secondary)

 ## Usage

 1. Add a Hero block to your page
+2. Configure the hero block:
-2. Upload a background image
+   - Upload a background image and provide alt text
-3. Add your hero text content (heading and description)
+   - Add your hero text content (heading and description) using the rich text editor
+3. Add Button components as children to the hero:
+   - Click the "+" button in the content tree under the hero block
+   - Select "Button" from the component list
-4. Configure the primary CTA button:
+   - Configure each button:
      - Add a link URL
-   - Add button label text
+     - Add button text
-   - Choose link target (same window or new tab)
+     - Optional: Add a title for accessibility
-   - Select a button style (Primary, Secondary, Tertiary, or Text)
+     - Select button type/style (default, primary, or secondary)
-5. Optionally add a secondary CTA button following the same steps
+4. Add as many buttons as needed (typically 1-2 for best UX)
-6. Preview and publish your changes
+5. Preview and publish your changes

 ## Styling